 Well, there it is.
 I prefer to concentrate on other and larger issues really, but felt that I should examine the above first, after the recent Twitter storm in a teacup.

 [Update, same day: I happened to see an assessment by someone else.
 An investigative and/or opinion piece. https://katieroche.net/jack_monroe_investigation_main.html]

-[nb: any further updates will be at the foot of this blog article]
+[nb: any further updates will be below or at the foot of this blog article]